fpgasystems/hacc/docs/vocabulary.md

 Agile is an iterative project management and software development approach that helps teams deliver value to their customers faster and with fewer headaches.
 Instead of betting everything on a long-term launch, an agile team provides work in small but consumable increments.
 Requirements, plans, and results are evaluated continuously, so teams have a natural mechanism for responding to change quickly.
 Frameworks such as [Shape up](#shape-up) or [DevOps](#devops) are considered part of Agile methodologies. <!-- https://www.atlassian.com/agile -->

 ## Ansible Automation Platform (AAP)
 The Red Hat [Ansible Automation Platform (AAP)](https://www.ansible.com) is an orchestrated and open-source tool for software provisioning, configuration management, and application-deployment automation.
-Ansible uses its own [YAML](#yaml)-based declarative language enabling [infrastructure as code](#infrastructure-as-code-iac).
+Ansible uses its own [YAML](#yaml)-based declarative language enabling [Infrastructure as Code (IaC).](#infrastructure-as-code-iac)

 ## DCIM
 Data center infrastructure management (DCIM) is the integration of information technology (IT) and facility management disciplines to centralize monitoring, management and intelligent capacity planning of a data center's critical systems.